Male reproductive genetic profile

 Men with a sperm count less than 5 million/ml may also have a problem with the AZF genes on the Y chromosome.
 This test may influence the decision on whether or not to perform surgical sperm retrieval.

 Cystic fibrosis screen (CFTR gene tests)

 Mutations of the cystic fibrosis gene are involved in male infertility.
-Some causes of male infertility such as absence of the vas deferens are considered to be mild incomplete forms of cystic fibrosis disease.
+Some causes of male infertility such as absence of the vas deferens are considered to be mild forms of cystic fibrosis disease.